 In the hustle and bustle of the holiday season, shopping and parties, find some time to be alone together to relax, share a special meal, and maybe some champagne or hot chocolate?

-Snuggle in front of the fire, read a good book, watch holiday movies together…the possibilities for creating your own traditions are endless.
+Snuggle in front of the fire, read a good book, watch holiday movies together…the possibilities for creating your own Christmas traditions for couples are endless.

 Whatever ways you celebrate, be sure to savor the season!
 It flies by before you know it!